What Your Career Page Should Say About You As An Employer

 Social media remains the best way for employers to respond and craft their brand.
 Make it simple for interested applicants to connect with your social media presence.
 Embed widgets with your Twitter feed or links to your Facebook, LinkedIn, and Instagram profiles.
 Given that half of job applicants use social media as part of their search, this is a great way to get people connected with your employer brand.
 Also remember to use your social media accounts to post new openings or refer people to your career page.
 This shows that you’re actively engaged with your prospective talent.

 4. You care about your candidates.

-The last thing you want to do is to make a job candidate’s life harder than it has to be when it comes to trying to work at your company, and that applies to everything from how easy it is to find the information about your company that they’re looking for to how difficult the application process is to complete from beginning to end.
-To accomplish this, you simply have to think about constructing (or updating!) your careers page with an eye toward a positive, easy candidate experience for all candidates who are interested in your company.
+The last thing you want to do is to make a job candidate’s life harder than it has to be when they’re interested in working at your company, and that applies to everything from how easy it is to find the information about your company that they’re looking for to how difficult the application process is to complete from beginning to end.
+To accomplish this, you simply have to think about constructing (or updating!) your career page with an eye toward a positive, easy candidate experience for all candidates who are interested in your company.
 Try adding:

 - A “what to expect” section for those interested in applying, but have not yet done so

 - Prominent sections on your career page that talk about perks, benefits and your company culture, which include real pictures and video of your workplace